+A BSc in Computer Science was offered by ACT accredited NEASC and validated from Wales University, from 2004 till 2010.
+The Computer Science program was re-introduced and validated from the OU in 2015, and ever since both the Computer Science and Business Computing programs are offered.
 In order to receive the BSc degree, the student must have fulfilled all the GER and major requirements and have completed at least 121 US credit hours with an overall G.PA of 2.0 or better.
-All business computing students take a two-semester sequence Senior Thesis I and II course.
-According to NEASC

-Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
-As a consequence, all candidates for an ACT degree must have been in residence at the College during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses.
+All Computer Science students take a two-semester sequence Senior Thesis I and II course.
+According to NEASC Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
+As a consequence, all candidates for an ACT degree must have been in residence at the College during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses

-6. PROGRAMME SPECIFICATION
+6. Programme specification